Healthy Recipes Blog

 Slicing the quiche.

-I thought so, too, but after making many types of crustless quiches over the years (including quiche Lorraine, spinach quiche, and broccoli quiche), I have realized that as long as the ratio of eggs to dairy is right, the quiche will hold together just fine without a crust.
+2. I'm often asked if a crust is needed to hold a quiche together.
+The answer is no. After making many types of crustless quiches over the years (including quiche Lorraine, spinach quiche, and broccoli quiche), I have realized that as long as the ratio of eggs to dairy is right, the quiche will hold together just fine without a crust.

 Serving Suggestions